qoncrete/qoncrete.com/resources.md/request-results/query-report.md

 ##### arg

 `arg` defines the value with which to compare.

-`arg` has no default value, must be filled in by user.
+If searching the time level, `arg` must be a time for a column with index equals -1.

-If you want to set a time for 'arg', you can use a UTC time, formatted as **'2017-02-16T16:00:00.000Z'**, or a formula of the form **'now +/-N[mhdWMY]'**.
+ You can use a UTC time, formatted as '2017-02-16T16:00:00.000Z', or a formula of the form 'now +/-N[mhdWMY]'.
 Where 'N' stands for a Natural Number, 'm' for minute, 'h'  for hour, 'd' for day, 'W' for week, 'M' for month, and 'Y' for year.

-## id column

-Column with index equals to -1 is the 'id' column.

-**It has the group-by value for each level**.
-So when you are searching on the time level (level 0, groups is []), you could set 'arg' to a time in filters.
-If on other levels (groups not empty), you should change the 'arg' accordingly.